Renew or reinstate your electrical work licence

 Once you are ready to proceed, you will need your renewal notification letter.
-This letter would have been sent to your last advised postal address.
+This letter would have been emailed to your last advised email address.
 You need the identifying numbers printed on the letter to complete your renewal.
-If you have not received your letter please call 1300 362 128.
+If you have not received your letter, please call 1300 632 993.

 Licences expired longer than twelve months

 If your electrical work licence is expired longer than 12 months you need to apply for a new licence.
 Go to Other licence application types You will be issued a new licence number.

 Can’t renew online or need more information?